Ok, this is a hard one, but they say being honest pays, so here I go: I have barely any pictures of my pregnancy.

-But also, I want other women knowing that it can happen and it’s ok: most of us don’t feel comfortable with having a big belly, period.
+But also, I want other women to know that it can happen and it’s ok: most of us don’t feel comfortable with having a big belly, period.

-It’s a big change, it happens very fast, we have a lot of new hormones going around our body, we feel a lot of pressure from social media, tv, and magazines telling us that the nice-little-belly-that-tinny-women have during their pregnancies is perfect, but as soon as possible we have to “get our body back” (as if our body has go away).
+It’s a big change, it happens super fast, we have a lot of hormones messing with our body, we feel a lot of pressure from social media, tv, and magazines telling us that the nice-little-belly-that-tinny-women-have during their pregnancies is perfect, but as soon as possible we have to “get our body back” (as if our body has gone away).

 During my pregnancy, I thought maternity photos should ALWAYS look like this: a woman posing, caressing her round belly, smiling at the camera.
 And because of that, I didn’t want pictures of my pregnancy.
 I hate posing, I don’t feel myself while doing it and I also don’t when looking at the pictures.

-It was hard to feel myself pretty, it was hard to look at the camera and smile, I hated my body and on top of that, everybody was asking for pictures!!
+It was hard to feel pretty, it was hard to look at the camera, I hated my body and on top of that, everybody was asking for pictures!!

-And then one day, it happened.
-I was lying on my couch and my cat did what she does everytime somebody leans back: she got upon my stomach looking for my hand to pet her.
+And then one day, something happened.
+I was lying on my couch and my cat did what she does every time somebody leans back: she got upon my stomach looking for my hand to pet her.